bravelab/angular-brave-schools/README.md

 For develop module on local

 1. Run `bower link` on component directory
-2. Go to the app root directory and run `bower link angular-brave-docs` (Notice!
-You must re-link your bower module in app after changes in component)
+2. Go to the app root directory and run `bower link angular-brave-docs`
 3. Run `gulp test` for karma tests

 Production